Board Policies

 In the event of retirement or unexpected incapacity, the Board highly recommends, particularly for optometrists who are solo practitioners, that the optometrist or an authorized agent:

--asap consistent with the above, posting on the practice’s website;
+• asap consistent with the above, post on the practice’s website;

--asap consistent with the above, posting on all social media accounts should the practice have any social media accounts; and
+• asap consistent with the above, post on all social media accounts should the practice have any social media accounts;

--asap consistent with the above, send a “blast” email or text message to all patients so long as the email/text does not expose other patients’ email addresses/personal information to each other.
-If no email address or phone number is listed in a patient’s chart/profile, then by certified mail to the last known mailing address on file with the practice.
+• asap consistent with the above, send a “blast” email or text message to all patients so long as the email/text does not expose other patients’ email addresses/personal information to each other.
+If no email address or phone number is listed in a patient’s chart/profile, then by certified mail to the last known mailing address on file with the practice; and